Criminal Defense Lawyers in Bay St. Louis

 The key to a strong criminal defense team is an expansive knowledge of potential defense strategies.
 There are so many factors at play in a criminal defense case that there are no one-size-fits-all solutions.
 Defense options vary, depending on the severity of the charges, how strong the evidence against you is, witness testimony, your alleged role in the crime, and how the crime is perceived by society as a whole.

 Some of the options and strategies we may consider include:

 • A plea bargain: While this isn’t technically a defense, it is one option that can be used to decrease the severity of your charges and the penalties you face.
 This option is often presented after the circumstances of the charges are known and the prosecutor has had a chance to evaluate the strength of the case.

 • Evidence that is too weak: Remember, if the prosecutor has a conviction, they must prove beyond a reasonable doubt that you committed the crime you’ve been accused of.
 This is a very high bar to clear, and if the evidence doesn’t meet this standard, you may be successful in your case.

 • Justified criminal actions: In some cases, a crime did occur, but for justified reasons.
 For example, if you killed someone in self-defense because your life was in legitimate danger, you could try to fight manslaughter or murder charges.

 • No crime was committed: Perhaps you’re being tried because you attempted to commit a crime, stopped during the commission of a crime, or were tricked into engaging in criminal activity.
 If no actual criminal activity occurred, there is no case.

 • Violation of your rights: The United States protects a suspect’s rights, but those rights are often violated during the criminal justice process.
 Evidence gained illegally can be excluded from the prosecution’s case, strengthening your defense.

-Contact Holcomb & Russell Now to Protect Your Rights
+Contact Holcomb & Associates Now to Protect Your Rights